ameyalambat128/devgraph/README.md

 # DevGraph

-DevGraph is a pnpm-first Turborepo with a Next.js docs app and a CLI to parse `devgraph-*` fenced Markdown blocks (service/api/env), build a project graph, and emit docs/diagrams into `.devgraph/`.
+DevGraph is a CLI that scans Markdown for `devgraph-*` fenced blocks (service/api/env), builds a unified project graph, and emits human/agent-friendly outputs (`graph.json`, `summary.md`, per-service `AGENTS.md`, Mermaid diagrams, and a codemap) into `.devgraph/`.

 ## Quick start